For Tuyet, Katrina, KaSandra, and Luc

 “Just now, I have my moments.”

-“So no shit hitting the fan yet.
-Lucky Father Quinn, have you met him yet?”
+“So no shit has hit the proverbial fan yet.
+Lucky Father Quinn.
+Have you met him?”
 Judy said as her meal arrived.

 “Yeah, and my gut says he’s a good egg.
-A nice man doing a nice thing.
+A nice guy doing a nice thing.
 But you know what they say, no good deed goes unpunished,” I answered.

 “I hate that saying,” quipped Judy.

 “Me too, but truer words were never spoken.
-Anyway last FACT is this, a good man is going to pay an unfair price very soon.
-I figure I’ve got 48 hours to crack this case before all the guns aimed at Father Quinn go off.
+Anyway the last FACT is this, a good man is going to pay an unfair price very soon.
+I figure I’ve got 48 to 72 hours to crack this case before all the guns aimed at Father Quinn go off at once.
 It’ll be a virtual public execution.”

 Our server, a pretty young blond, arrived and delivered another carafe of Chianti to the table with a friendly wink.
-I reciprocated the friendly gesture and she moved onto the next table.
+I returned the friendly gesture with one of my own and she moved onto the next table.
 My innocent flirtation had not gone unnoticed and Judy folded her arms and gave me the stink eye.
 “Honestly Whitey, you are such a hound!” she whined.

 I winked at her as well, “now, now, you know that’s just part of my charm.
-You’re my girl Dr. Looney, I’ve only got eyes for you,” I said laying it on thick.
+You’re my girl Dr. Looney, I’ve only got eyes for you,” I said laying it on thick, again.
+I do that a lot.

-“I am for the moment, so you better watch your p’s and q’s buddy!” she replied pretending to be angry.
+“I am for the moment Mr. Flirty but you better watch your p’s and q’s buddy!” she replied pretending to be angry.

 “So what’s your next move?
 What’s your plan Stan?”